ntd806/Data-structure-and-algorithms/README.md

 # Environments
-This project for education puposes and open sources All code is ran online environments at: https://www.onlinegdb.com/
+This project for education puposes and open sources All code is ran online at: https://www.onlinegdb.com/

 Author: Anthony Nguyen Developer
 Facebook: https://www.facebook.com/anthony.nguyen200090/